Blakfish: Post-Blakfish (2010–2022)

 A 'Blakfish and Friends' farewell show took place on 19 March 2010 at The Flapper in Birmingham, with friends of the band filling in for Sam's vocals and guitars.
 Guest performers included Toby Hayes of Shoes And Socks Off and Meet Me in St. Louis, Steven Bachelor and Richard Buckley of Shapes, and members of Soni~Quella and The James Cleaver Quintet Jack Saunders (vox) Jimmy Diego (bass) Maud E Licious (guitar) Mackerel Skarrington (drums).
 Tickets for the event sold out on the first night they went on sale.
 Support came from Shapes, The James Cleaver Quintet and Conquistadors.
 Fifty screen prints of the poster for the show were made available, as was a re-issue of See You in Another City containing nine additional tracks of b-sides and rarities.
 At the final show, Thom, Rich and Wiz debuted a track named "You're A Guy", the first public performance of their new material for a new three-piece band.

-After the band broke up, Thom, Rich and Wiz officially formed "&U&I" and released EP Kill the Man that Shot that Man on ondryland Records and LP Light Bearer the following year.
+After the band broke up, Thom, Rich and Wiz officially formed &U&I and released EP Kill the Man that Shot that Man on ondryland Records and LP Light Bearer the following year.
 Sam created two bands, one called "Vietwow!" with Toby Hayes (Meet Me in St. Louis, Shield Your Eyes, Shoes And Socks Off), Alex Wiezak (Youves) and Bob D'Mello (Super Tennis) and a two-piece named "†Hymns†" with former SOS drummer Peter Reisner. †Hymns† released their debut double album Cardinal Sins/Contrary Virtues in January 2012 on Big Scary Monsters.
 He also continues to work on his solo project "Greatest Hits".

 In 2010, Rob played drums on a project with On the Might of Princes guitarist and singer, Jason Rosenthal.
 Following Rosenthal's death in August 2013, plans were made to finish and release the material.

-On 24 August 2012, marking three years to the day since the release of Champions, Leeds-based magazine Musical Mathematics celebrated the first ever Blakfish Day, encouraging fans to celebrate the band's music and career.
-This was also the first and last time that Blakfish's second album demos were heard, via Musical Mathematics' website.

 Sam Manville reinvented himself as an electronic, house and garage producer under the pseudonym FTSE and has worked with MØ, Shola Ama, Burnaboy and Peking Duk releasing on labels including Ministry of Sound and Rinse.
 In 2017 he started his own record label, Roller Blaster Records.

 In 2019 Manville released an acoustic solo album of covers entitled Somebody Else's Songs under the moniker S.T.
 Manville.